arjunkalburgi/COMP466/TMA2/readme.md

 Just like in the previous assignment, the materializecss library does a lot to help the HTML/form content portion of the page.
 The form is automatically validated thanks to materializecss!

+### SET UP
+Need to set up SQL.
+Go to database/connect.php and make sure line 7 has all the information for your sql server (leave the db name as mysql).
+Then just load the app and it should make all the tables for you.

 # PART 2
 Part 2 was done a lot more hastily after extending my course for the final time.
 I found it really difficult to understand why we were required to create our own EML.
 It took a lot of extra time and effort and didn't really learn much.